CuevasJulian/react19-template/README.md

 if you use amplify ( aws ) you can give `npm run deploy:prod` as command to execute

 this command will create a `build` folder which has project inside with css

+## Is working yet?
+you can take a look here: https://main.d3ml5lgv43ett.amplifyapp.com/